farlee2121/DevEssentialsBlog/_drafts/2020-08-06-Background-Task-Refactor.md

 notes from the refactor
 - improved the design of more services than expected.
 Hadn't gone in looking for all those opportunities (network import, social data import, search index)
 - separating async concerns ended up bringing the two import flows much closer together and illuminated the path for eventually merging them
 - disentangle async concerns from testing perspective
   - one component is only logic tests, no worry for async complexities
+- Should talk through three stages
+  - what santi wrote
+  - what i did with hangfire
+    - actually pretty understandable. very isolated scope
+    - makes for nasty public interface, much of which isn't meant for general consumers
+  - what I did now with SOLID Structure